Keir Starmer Is Very Serious About the Status Quo

 The serious center, counted on to dispatch the threat from the left, finds itself once again swallowed by the right — a right wing that has benefited, over and over, from Silvio Berlusconi to Trump to the National Rally, from being seen as unserious, unbelievable as parties of government, right up until they win a landslide.

 Rather than touting Starmer as the future, a once-again-resurrected centrism able to stave off the irrational right and left, we ought instead to see Britain as a few years behind the French and ourselves.
 The safe pair of hands, elected less because of its own promises than in a desperate bid to stave off, as in France, or replace, as in the United States, fascism 2.0, will not be able to rely on that fear forever to maintain its power.
-Sooner or later, voters will tire of broken Britain” and cast around for someone, anyone, promising to actually spend money to make things work again.
+Sooner or later, voters will tire of “broken Britain” and cast around for someone, anyone, promising to actually spend money to make things work again.

 It’s time for the Very Serious People to take the concerns of real people seriously.

 Sarah Jaffe is a writer and reporter living in New Orleans and on the road.
-She is the author of Work Won’t Love You Back: How Devotion To Our Jobs Keeps Us Exploited, Exhausted, and Alone; Necessary Trouble: Americans in Revolt, and the forthcoming From the Ashes: Grief and Revolution in a World on Fire, all from Bold Type Books.
+She is the author of Work Won’t Love You Back: How Devotion To Our Jobs Keeps Us Exploited, Exhausted, and Alone; Necessary Trouble: Americans in Revolt, and her latest book is From the Ashes: Grief and Revolution in a World on Fire, all from Bold Type Books.
 Her journalism covers the politics of power, from the workplace to the streets, and her writing has been published in The Nation, The Washington Post, The Guardian, The New Republic, the New York Review of Books, and many other outlets.
-She is a columnist at The Progressive and a contributing writer at In These Times.
+She is a columnist at The Progressive and In These Times.
 She also co-hosts the Belabored podcast, with Michelle Chen, covering today’s labor movement, and Heart Reacts, with Craig Gent, an advice podcast for the collapse of late capitalism.
 Sarah has been a waitress, a bicycle mechanic, and a social media consultant, cleaned up trash and scooped ice cream and explained Soviet communism to middle schoolers.
 Journalism pays better than some of these.
 You can follow her on Twitter @sarahljaffe.